guimoneda/moneda-bio/README.md

 # moneda-bio

-Moneda's personal portfolio (Django backend + React frontend) showcasing experience, education and certifications with a small REST API and a modern frontend.
+My personal portfolio (Django backend + React frontend) showcasing experience, education and certifications with a small REST API and a modern frontend.

 ---